sd416/random-log-generator/README.md

 - `write_to_file`: Flag to indicate if logs should be written to a file (`True` or `False`).
 - `log_file_path`: File path for log output (if `write_to_file` is `True`).
 - `http_format_logs`: Flag to format logs in HTTP response-like format (`True` or `False`).
+- `custom_app_names`: List of custom application names to be included in log messages.

 ## Example Configuration Parameters